Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 >Note:  The samples are based on [this](https://github.com/tavendo/AutobahnPython/tree/master/examples/twisted/wamp/rpc/complex) AutobahnJS/AutobahnPython sample

-##### Reflection-based caller tuples support
+#### Reflection-based caller tuples support

-Reflection-based callers also support ValueTuple return values from this version.
-Simply declare a method returning a C# 7.0 ValueTuple in your callee proxy interface.
+Reflection-based callers also support C# 7.0 ValueTuple return values from this version.
+You can simply declare a method returning a C# 7.0 ValueTuple in your callee proxy interface.

 For example, declare the following callee proxy interface: